manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

 Holopy can also access a discrete dipole approximation (DDA) theory to model arbitrary non-spherical objects.
 See the :ref:`dda_tutorial` tutorial for more details.
+It is fairly easy to add your own scattering theory to HoloPy.
+See :ref:`scat_theory` for details.
+If you think your new scattering theory may be useful for other users, please consider submitting a `pull request <https://github.com/manoharan-lab/holopy/pulls>`_.

 Detector Types in HoloPy
 ------------------------